 By March, the monsoons have moved on and away.
 The temperature is moving up at this point and the days are generally sunny.
-March is a favourite time for many travellers to visit Hoi An due to the well-balanced climate.
-Therefore, the number of people visiting the city increases, as visitors trying to take advantage of the fantastic weather.
+March is a favourite time for many travellers to visit Hoi An due to the well-balanced weather.
+Therefore, the number of people visiting Hoi An increases, as visitors trying to take advantage of the fantastic weather.
 Make sure to book your accommodation in advance.

 High: 31°C (87°F) – Low: 24°C (74°F) – Average: 27°C (80°F)

 Humidity: 81% – Rain Days: 6